LLLisa/Quadrats/readme.md

 ![image](/roadmap/wireframes/quadrats1.png)

 Every time a tile is placed or moved, the game will calulate the score.
 Scoring is based on what tiles are present and in what configuration.
-In the example above, the only score generated is for having the notes of the B Major chord present:
+In the example above, the only score generated is for having the notes of the B Major chord (B, D#, and F#) present:

 ![image](/roadmap/wireframes/quadrats2.png)

-If we do a bit of rearranging, we can also get points for having the french flag configuration:
+If we do a bit of rearranging, we can also get points for having the french flag configuration (the red, white, and blue tiles at the bottom).
+Configurations like this must be placed in exactly this way; the 3 tils arranged vertically would not score.

 ![image](/roadmap/wireframes/quadrats3.png)

 As you can see, the scoring circumstances are additive.
-In this example, we get points for the B Major chord and the French flag together in the same grid.
+In this example, we get points for the B Major chord plus the points for the French flag in the same grid.
 If we do a bit more rearranging...

 ![image](/roadmap/wireframes/quadrats4.png)